Ultimate Guide to US Sales Tax

 How to File and Pay Sales Tax

 Once registered, the state assigns you a filing frequency and due dates.
-Once your filing due date rolls around, you’re required to file a sales tax return and remit all tax collected to the state (and sometimes local areas, too.)
+Once your filing due date rolls around, you must file a sales tax return and remit the state (and sometimes local) tax collected to the state.

 Read all about how to file and pay sales tax here.